Skip to main content

 U.S. News & World Report Consistently Ranks CHOP Among the Nation’s Best Children’s Hospitals

-us news honor roll badge Every year since 2007, when U.S. News and World Report published the first ranking of U.S. children’s hospitals, Children’s Hospital of Philadelphia (CHOP) has been among the top-ranked institutions in the country.
-We are proud to once again be on the prestigious Best Children’s Hospitals Honor Roll in the 2023-24 U.S. News and World Report rankings.
-Only 10 pediatric hospitals across the nation are on the Honor Roll.
+Every year since 2007, when U.S. News and World Report published the first ranking of U.S. children’s hospitals, Children’s Hospital of Philadelphia (CHOP) has been among the top-ranked institutions in the country.
+We are proud to once again be on the prestigious Best Children’s Hospitals Honor Roll in the 2023-24 U.S. News and World Report rankings, a recognition awarded to only 10 pediatric hospitals across the nation.

 CHOP also excelled in U.S. News’ evaluation of specialty areas.
 Eight of our specialties are ranked in the top five for 2023-24, led by the #1 ranked Division of Orthopaedics.